 - Copy of your emergency plan

-Scraping snow and ice off of your car is an unavoidable chore if you plan to leave your property without a pair of snowshoes on your feet.
-You can't drive your car with a windshield covered in ice.
+Scraping snow and ice off your car is an unavoidable chore if you park your car outside in the winter.
+Driving with snow on your vehicle is dangerous, as it can hinder your view or fly off and impact another driver on the road.
 Fortunately, even a stubborn coating of ice is easy to clear with a bit of elbow grease and a great ice scraper.

 Which type of ice scraper should you choose?